Okemos Family Attorney

 How is Spousal Support Determined?

-There are several factors that have been established through case law that are used in determining a spousal support award.
+There are several factors that have been established through case law that is used in determining a spousal support award.
 The Court will consider the following circumstances in your case:

-- Health of both parties: Is either party suffering from a health issue that will prevent the dependent spouse from earning income or the supporting spouse from having the ability to work in order to pay alimony?
+- The health of both parties: Is either party suffering from a health issue that will prevent the dependent spouse from earning income or the supporting spouse from having the ability to work in order to pay alimony?

 - Prior living standard: Spousal support is a means to allow both parties to continue to live in a manner similar to how the two of you lived while you were married.

 - Needs of both parties: What are the living expenses for you and your spouse as independent households?
 The Court will look at both present and future needs for the dependent spouse.

 - The ability of the parties to work: Are both parties able to work?
 The dependent spouse may try not to work in order to receive more alimony or the supporting spouse may try not to work in order to avoid paying alimony.
 The Court will look at each spouse’s actual ability to work, not at whether they choose to work or not work.